All Episodes

 I can't say until I see it.

-But in my opinion, as much of this as can get to the American people as possible without uh uh you know in any way jeopardizing uh sources I think should be made uh available as soon as possible but I'm still hoping that we'll see it by the before the end of April but it is a little later than we had hoped and it is important that the American people see this.
+But I'm still hoping that we'll see it before the end of April, but it is a little later than we had hoped, and it is important that the American people see this.

-We have a lot of confidence in the Inspector General but we won't know what we have until he files his report.
+We have a lot of confidence in the Inspector General, but we won't know what we have until he files his report.

-But the inspector general report goes well beyond the investigation into Hillary's email server scandal correct?
+But the Inspector General report goes well beyond the investigation into Hillary's email server scandal, correct?

-Uh what we said about that was great we want you to look into that too but we also want a special counsel appointed because you can't go beyond the Department of Justice you've got witnesses who've left the Department of Justice you've got witnesses in other departments and you don't have prosecutorial powers.
+We want you to look into that too, but we also want a special counsel appointed because you can't go beyond the Department of Justice.

-He can refer for prosecution but he can't prosecute himself so we think uh that a special counsel is needed and we also think that he should get this a report out regardling regarding how the FBI handle the uh Clinton email and related matters out now and not wait until he's also done this other work on the Pfizer warrant we need the information out.
+So we think that a special counsel is needed, and we also think that he should get this report out regarding how the FBI handled the Clinton email and related matters out now and not wait until he's also done this other work on the FISA warrant.

 And I imagine that it was probably easy to do.

-793, which says mishandling a classified information or one of the subsections that says destroying classified information?
+Is there any doubt that 18 USC 793, which says mishandling of classified information, or one of the subsections that says destroying classified information?

-And is it obstruction of justice if you delete subpoenaed emails, then destroy the hard drive and destroy any devices that might have the emails?
+And is it obstruction of justice if you delete subpoenaed emails, then destroy the hard drive, and destroy any devices that might have the emails?

-You have a whole series of issues that were raised back when James Comey went before the television cameras to announce all the things she had done wrong.
+You have a whole series of issues that were raised back when James Comey went before the television cameras to announce all the things she had done wrong, and I was waiting to hear him say, therefore.

 Instead, I heard, however, and it is inexplicable to me.